-Victor Gruen (1903-1980) was one of the men who conceptualized the American shopping mall.
+Victor Gruen (1903-1980) was one of the men who envisioned the American shopping mall.

-Much has been written about Victor Gruen (born Viktor Gruenbaum), the Austrian e'migre' who escaped Nazi-occupied Europe in 1938 and arrived in New York City with a degree in architecture, eight dollars in cash and no command of the English language.
+Much has been written about Victor Gruen, the Austrian e'migre' who escaped Nazi-occupied Europe in 1938 and arrived in New York City with eight dollars in cash, a t-square, and no command of the English language.

 At the close of WW II, America, after years of depression and global conflict, was poised for major economic expansion.
 Virtually all this growth would occur in new, outlying suburbs.
 The regional shopping center would become the center of commerce in this reconfigured landscape.